Welcome to Fruita United Methodist Christian Community!

 Bible Study, Wednesdays 10 AM in the “West Room” next to our Sanctuary – also available ON ZOOM for those who’d like to participate from home.
 July 7th we’ll focus on John Chapter 19.

 Our Sanctuary is located upstairs for worship.
 We have an ADA compliant ramp on the east side of the building accessed from Aspen Ave.
 There is also a single chair elevator lift next to the ramp.
 The lift requires a key, so assistance from a greeter will be required if you wish to use that.
-The bathroom located on the east side of the sanctuary also meets ADA requirements.
+The bathroom located on the east side of the sanctuary comes close, but does not officially meet ADA requirements.
 The Fellowship Hall is located below ground level.
 There is a ramp and electric chair lift located on the north east corner of the building accessed from the alley.
 The ramp is too steep for ADA compliance and some may need assistance to access this area of the building.